-Broccoli, one of these 40 Best-Ever Weight-Loss Superfoods, makes its mark smack dab in the middle of our veggie line-up.
-Aside from its satiating properties, one study found men who ate three or more half-cup servings of broccoli per week had a 41 percent decreased risk for prostate cancer compared to men who ate fewer than one serving per week.
+Broccoli, one of these best weight-loss superfoods, makes its mark smack dab in the middle of our veggie line-up.
+Aside from its satiating properties, one study found men who ate about 4 cups of broccoli per week had a decreased risk for prostate cancer compared to men who ate fewer than one serving per week.
 To get in on all of the health-boosting, belly-flattening benefits, add it to soups, salads, stir-fries, or simply dip it in hummus as a snack.

 Fiber per 100 grams (10 medium): 2.9 g